Let's Get to It: Music and lyrics

 Music critics identified Let's Get to It as a genre-spanning record, departing from the predominantly teen pop sound of Minogue's early works.
 Minogue stated her songs on the album ranging from "big band swing stuff to a more soulful kind of thing", and more sophisticated dance music.
 Chris True of AllMusic found the songs have "heavy breathing effects" and are as danceable as Rhythm of Love.
 Sal Cinquemani of Slant Magazine and Lee Barron noted the sounds of R&B, hip hop, new jack swing, and house are featured prominently on Let's Get to It.
 Nathan Wood of Foxtel's MaxTV called the album "a musical exploration".
 He felt Minogue's fondness for dance music began to emerge on the album, with forays into house and techno.

 Let's Get to It opens with "Word Is Out", a new jack swing track with elements of jazz fusion.
 Minogue duplicated General Johnson's trademark vocal style on her cover of "Give Me Just a Little More Time".
 Joe Sweeney from PopMatters noted she puts more of her own personality into it than previous cover songs like "The Loco-Motion" or "Tears on My Pillow".
 The house track "Too Much of a Good Thing" is followed by "Finer Feelings", a song that includes a reference to Marvin Gaye's "Sexual Healing" (1982) in the chorus with the lyrics: "What is love without the finer feelings / It's just sex without the sexual healing."
 Digital Spy's Nick Levine felt that the lyrics show a "sexier and more sophisticated" side of Minogue.
 "If You Were with Me Now", Minogue's duet with Washington, is a non-sexual and string-drenched sentimental ballad.

-Minogue urges her lover to "get this thing on the move" in the title track, written by Stock and Waterman.
+Minogue urges her lover to "get this thing on the move" in the Cathy Dennis-influenced title track.
 "Right Here, Right Now", a house floor-filler track, follows it.
 Sweeney found the song has a similar groove vibe to the work of CeCe Peniston, while the title is the same as that of the 1990 song by British rock band Jesus Jones.
 It is entirely unrelated to the song of the same name that Minogue recorded with Italian producer Giorgio Moroder in 2015.
 Minogue sings about living life to the fullest in "Live and Learn", followed by the acoustic ballad "No World Without You".
-The six-minute techno-pop "I Guess I Like It Like That", which serves as the album's closer, includes a stadium keyboard part that lays the foundation of the song.
+The six-minute techno-pop "I Guess I Like It Like That", which serves as the album's closer, includes grunting samples and a stadium keyboard part that lays the foundation of the song.
 The song contains a sample from 2 Unlimited's "Get Ready for This", and an uncredited interpolation of "I Like It Like That" (1988) by Salt-N-Pepa.
 Belgian producers Phil Wilde and Jean-Paul de Coster, who wrote and produced "Get Ready for This", were only credited as co-authors of "I Guess I Like It Like That" on the 2012 re-release of Let's Get to It in Japan.